-The website is supported by the Health Promotion Agency, Matua Rai (Addiction Workforce Development) and the New Zealand Drug Foundation, who wanted to provide a new way to reach kiwis who suffer the ill-effects of alcohol but don't present to traditional alcohol treatment services.
+The website is supported by the Health Promotion Agency, Matua Rai (Addiction Workforce Development) and the New Zealand Drug Foundation, who wanted to provide a new way to reach kiwis who suffer the ill-effects of alcohol, potentially with non-diagnosed alcohol use disorder, and don't present to traditional alcohol treatment services.

 "There is a hidden population of drinkers that we've been wanting to help, but it's difficult to identify them unless they access some form of treatment," said Vanessa Caldwell, Matua Raki National Manager.

 Ms Caldwell says Living Sober "will open up the discussion about alcohol use, particularly for those that drink regularly at home and have a niggling concern that they are drinking more than they should."

 The demand for this website is already breaking expectations, with over 400 members joining in the past 5 days.
 User feedback has been very positive:

 The Living Sober online community is free to access, and membership is anonymous.
 Visit the website at www.livingsober.org.nz.

 University O-week is about helping new students to find their feet before study begins in earnest.
 It's also become notorious for unruly par......Read More

 After a year of work behind the scenes, Living Sober is relaunching with a fresh new look and user experience improvements....Read More

 The Drug Foundation is teaming up with over a dozen organisations to support the Ministry of Health in developing a coordinated response to ......Read More